 When workers repairing a water leak at the State House spotted the time capsule, they called in the staff from the Boston Museum of Fine Arts.
-As reported in the Boston Globe, the excavation began at 9 a.m. yesterday, when workers dislodged the cornerstone from the building and propped it up on wooden blocks so that one of the museum’s conservators, Pam Hatchfield, could slide underneath.
-Hatchfield painstakingly tapped away at the block from 10:30 a.m. to 4:30 p.m., taking periodic breaks to warm up out of the wind and snow.
+As reported in the Boston Globe, the excavation began when workers dislodged the cornerstone from the building and propped it up on wooden blocks so that one of the museum’s conservators, Pam Hatchfield, could slide underneath.
+Hatchfield painstakingly tapped away at the block, taking periodic breaks to warm up out of the wind and snow.
 As she worked, tiny coins fell out of the plaster encasing the time capsule.
 Public officials had tossed in the coins, which appeared to be silver, for good luck during the 1855 reburial ceremony.

-The corroded copper alloy box that finally emerged from the plaster late yesterday afternoon was a little smaller than a cigar box.
-State police transported the box to the Museum of Fine Arts, where it will be X-rayed to determine the contents.
-According to state officials, the time capsule is expected to contain a collection of silver and copper coins dating from between 1652 and 1855; a silver plate possibly fashioned by Revere, a renowned silversmith; newspapers; the seal of the Commonwealth and a title page from the Massachusetts Colony Records, among other possible artifacts.
+The corroded copper alloy box that finally emerged from the plaster was a little smaller than a cigar box.
+State police transported the box to the Museum of Fine Arts, where it was X-rayed and carefully opened.
+The time capsule was found to contain silver and copper coins dating from 1652 to 1855, newspapers, a medal depicting George Washington, and a silver plaque believed to be engraved by Paul Revere.

 The collection was placed on display at Boston's Museum of Fine Arts until June 2015.
 Then the 220-year-old time capsule was reburied—with modern currency added for future generations to rediscover.